-Stan Kolenc (alternate director to Lincoln Webb) became an alternate director of TWUL in February 2008.
+Stan Kolenc became a non-executive director of TWUL in February 2009.
 He is a portfolio manager with the OPTrust Private Markets Group, with responsibility for managing a number of OPTrust's infrastructure investments, as well as sourcing and executing transactions.
 He also holds a number of other directorships on investment company boards of directors and advisory committees.
 Before joining OPTrust in 2006, he worked for Macquarie Bank Limited where he was active in their global infrastructure business with a focus on investment management and transaction execution.

-Edward Beckley (alternate director to Gordon Parsons) became an alternate director of TWUL in March 2008.
+Edward Beckley became a non-executive director of TWUL in January 2009.
 He is an executive director of Macquarie Capital Funds and Chief Financial Officer of the Macquarie European Infrastructure Funds.
 He also holds a number of other directorships on investment company boards of directors.